Jul 12, 2024

 However, those who use cannabis regularly may have a different experience.

-It’s estimated that approximately 30% of cannabis users meet the current criteria for addiction, and about 10% will become addicted.
+According to Yale Medicine, it’s estimated that approximately 30% of cannabis users meet the current criteria for addiction, and about 10% will become addicted.
 The extent and severity of cannabis withdrawal symptoms vary among users, typically influenced by frequency and duration of use, along with other factors, such as gender.

 Common symptoms of marijuana withdrawal include: